How To Turn Off Sidewalk on Alexa (and Why You Should)

 Use a VPN

 Make sure to route your home network traffic through a virtual private network (VPN).
 Some VPNs may not offer apps specifically for your Amazon devices, but there’s still a way to protect them with a VPN.
-To protect all of your Amazon devices, look for a VPN option like NordVPN, ExpressVPN, or Surfshark to install on your router.
+To protect all of your Amazon devices, look for a VPN provider like NordVPN, which allows installation on your router.

 Turn off name broadcasting